pranabekka/pranabekka.github.io/content/drafts/prog-rep-6.md

-Round brackets for function calls become round borders at each end, square brackets for lists become flat borders at the ends, and curly brackets for key-value pairs become curly borders.
+Round brackets for function calls become round borders at each end, curly brackets for key-value pairs become curly borders, and square brackets for lists become flat borders at the ends,

 Now, here's an example with nested function calls using the Clojure-like text syntax: